 How to Select a WordPress Blog Theme

-The first thing that will come to one’s mind when deciding to write a blog on a topic they are interested in is selecting the theme or template for their blog.
-There are several blogging platforms like WordPress, Blogger, Typepad, etc. If you search on Google for the blogging platforms, you will get a list of those.
-All WordPress is the most popular and has thousands of blogs built using this platform.
+The first thing that will come to mind when writing a blog on a topic they are interested in is selecting the theme or template for their blog.
+There are several blogging platforms like WordPress, Blogger, Typepad, etc. You will get a list of those if you search for the blogging platforms on Google.
+WordPress is the most popular, and thousands of blogs are built using this platform.
 It is an Open Source project and is free to use.

 Wordpress Blog Theme

-In this article, I will tell you how to select a WordPress(WP) theme.
-A WP theme is nothing but a piece of software used to build your blog.
-It contains various templates or files which work together in the background to give you the desired look and feel for your blog.
-Following the below tips help you to select your blog theme easily and efficiently.
+This article will tell you how to select a WordPress(WP) theme.
+A WP theme is nothing but software used to build your blog.
+It contains various templates or files that work together in the background to give your blog the desired look and feel.
+The tips below will help you select your blog theme easily and efficiently.

 1. Category: This means what your blog is all about.
 It defines the kind of audience you want to target your blog to.
-For example, if you want to write a blog about dogs, your blog comes under the Pets category.
+For example, if you’re going to write a blog about dogs, your blog comes under the Pets category.
 Or, if you like to target the people interested in cooking, your category would be Food.
-Finding your category helps you find the right theme and thus to saves your time and energy in setting it up and later correcting it.
-There are themes in every major category ranging from Travel to Music to Business.
-You can find these at the WP Theme directory and several websites like Free WordPress themes, Daily Blog Tips, t home studio.
+Finding your category helps you find the right theme and thus saves your time and energy in setting it up and later correcting it.
+There are themes in every major category, ranging from Travel to Music to Business.
+You can find these in the WP Theme directory and several websites like Free WordPress Themes, Daily Blog Tips, and Home Studio.

 2. Colors and layouts: Some people like to have their favorite colors on their blogs.
-So, try getting your themes in those colors as much as possible, but this may not always be possible, although there are hundreds of WP themes that match every desire.
-Also, there is another advantage in using a theme of your favorite color, as you do not need to change a lot in the theme to get your color.
-But I recommend not to focus much on this aspect because it is not that difficult to change it later once you are comfortable with the code behind it.
-Rather concentrate on the layout of the theme.
+So, try getting your themes in those colors as much as possible, but this may not always be possible, although hundreds of WP themes match every desire.
+Also, another advantage to using a theme of your favorite color is that you do not need to change a lot in the article to get your shade.
+But I recommend not focusing much on this aspect because it is not difficult to change it later once you are comfortable with the code behind it.
+Rather, concentrate on the layout of the theme.
 Decide on what type of layout you want.
-Browse through the list of themes you have at WordPress.org and other websites cited above.
-This will give you an idea of how it looks, and then you can easily make a decision.
-There are several layouts available, but popular are:
+Browse through the list of articles at WordPress.org and other websites cited above.
+This will give you an idea of how it looks, and you can easily decide.
+There are several layouts available, but the popular ones are:

 READ MORE :